One Little, Two Little, Three Little Coincidences

 Although it has long been too confused with capital “T” Truth, Christianity puts coincidence at the core of its stories.
 A cock crowed thrice, goes the story, when Peter denied knowing the man who'd been arrested by Roman guards.
 Funny thing, Jesus did say he’d do that and then a cock would crow thrice.

 When the man Peter denied he knew then died on the cross, so reports went, the whole afternoon went dark and an earthquake tore the synagogue curtain in two.
-What are the odds of a man dying on a cross, an unexplainable gloom, and an earthquake ominously wrecking the Holy of Holies of a temple happening all on the same day and hour?
+What are the odds of a man dying on a cross, an unexplainable gloom, and an earthquake ominously wrecking the local Temple happening all on the same day and hour?